There is a light at the end of the tunnel: we all know this. Even when it’s hard to find, we know it’s there, just beyond the bend.

 What are your rats?
 What keeps you in the tunnel, hidden from the light?
 Shopping?
 Television?
 Internet?
 Debt?
 Clothes?
 Gadgets and consumer electronics?
 Overeating?
 Something else?

-What could you get rid of that would allow you to focus on the light?
+What can you get rid of to focus on the light?
 What can you remove from your life to make it more meaningful?